Is a photo session right for me?

 • Can I keep all of the unedited photos from the session?

 Like many other photographers, I only release retouched photos.
-I put a great amount of much time and attention into making each image perfect and sometimes they can transform through the process.
+I put a great amount of time and attention into making each image perfect and sometimes they can transform through the process.
 With the ease and spread of social media, I’m careful not to release unedited images out into the world that would dilute my final product.

 • How do I get my final digital images?